Wildlife Connectivity

 Questions about this project?

-The Wildlife Connectivity Project (2022-2026) was a community-based initiative led by Nature Squamish in partnership with the Howe Sound Biosphere Region Initiative Society, the Sḵwx̱wú7mesh Úxwumixw (Squamish Nation), the District of Squamish, the Squamish-Lillooet Regional District, the Squamish Community Forest.
-Project oversight was provided by a Steering Committee which included the project partners, other NGOs and government agencies with a shared mandate for biodiversity conservation.
+Our partners are the Howe Sound Biosphere Region Initiative Society, the Sḵwx̱wú7mesh Úxwumixw (Squamish Nation), the District of Squamish, the Squamish-Lillooet Regional District, and the Squamish Community Forest.

-A technical working group of approximately 25 researchers and practitioners from a range of academic, private, and public sector organizations supported the project by advising on overall approach and planning and assessment methodologies.
+A Steering Committee composed of project partners, NGOs, and agencies with a mandate for biodiversity conservation, provided oversight throughout the project’s three-year research phase (2023 – 2026).
+A Technical Working Group of researchers and practitioners from a range of academic, private, and public sector organizations advised on overall approach and planning and assessment methodologies.

-The project was made possible through direct funding from project partners, private donations, and five foundations, as well as in-kind contributions from Nature Squamish.
+The research phase was made possible by funding from project partners, private donations, and five foundations, as well as in-kind contributions from Nature Squamish volunteers.